 Volleyball Tournament— MCN will be hosting a Volleyball Tournament Saturday, October 11th at 10 AM at the church.
 If you would like to be a part of this event and placed on a team please sign up under the bulletin board in the foyer by Sunday October 5th.

 Fall Funtacular— This year’s Fall Funtacular event will be held Saturday, October 25th from 1-4 p.m.
-The event will be more outreach driven.
-Many opportunities to connect with the community are available in the foyer.
-Sign up to be a part of this event today!
+The event will be more outreach driven with many opportunities to connect with the community.
+Sign up in the foyer to be a part of this event.

 Revival— Mark your calendars for revival taking place October 26th-29th with Reverend Mike Adams.

 Pop Cans— The children are collecting pop cans for children’s offering with proceeds going to help with various projects including Paula’s House, Fairview, and Eastside Mission in Flint.
 Please deposit cans or bottles in the bin in the foyer.